 The fast Victorian park circuit will suit the team who all have a track background and are fast finishers.

 The team have prided themselves on developing young riders and the next crop of Australian females could very well be in this team.
-Sophie Edwards has impressed this year and is off to junior World Championships and Chelsea Holmes and Olivia Wheeler are also young riders to keep tabs on for future success.
-No doubt will they learn lots from the 2019 series.
+Sophie Edwards has impressed this year and is off to Junior World Championships and Chelsea Holmes and Olivia Wheeler are also young riders to keep tabs on for future success.
+No doubt will they learn lots from the 2018 series.

 SASI have had a strong relationship with long term sponsor Cervelo who will continue to provide bikes for the team and they will also be protected by KASK helmets who sponsor some of the best teams in the world.
 Callidus and Prochem also return as sponsors and the team will be riding for the Little Heroes Foundation which raises funds to improve oncology treatment for South Australian children.
 The Foundation was established by former Adelaide football club players Tony McGuinness and Chris McDermott.